lotabout/write-a-C-interpreter/tutorial/en/6-Functions.md

 ```

 The key point here is no matter if it is a parameter (e.g. `param_a`) or local
-variable (e.g. `local_1`), they are all store on **stack**.
+variable (e.g. `local_1`), they are all stored on the **stack**.
 Thus they are
-referred to by pointer `new_bp` and relative shfitment, while global variables
+referred to by the pointer `new_bp` and relative offsets, while global variables
 which are stored in `text segment` are refered to by direct address.
 So we
-need to know the number of parameters and the shiftment of each.
+need to know the number of parameters and the offset of each.

 ## Skeleton for Parsing Function